 Section 80GG of the Income Tax Act allows individuals a deduction for rent paid for furnished or unfurnished accommodation.
-The deduction is allowed to taxpayers who do not receive any House Rent Allowance (HRA) from their employer.
+The deduction is allowed to taxpayers who do not receive HRA as a component of the salary from their employer.
 However, there are certain conditions, if the taxpayer fulfills all such conditions then they are allowed to claim a deduction under this section.

-For FY 2018-19 (AY 2019-20), Deduction under section 80GG will be the least of following:
+The allowable deduction under this section will be the least of the following:

 - Total rent paid less 10% of total income